mikeizbicki/ucr-cs100/textbook/link/links.md

 ln ../Family/12352162.png .
 ```

-You can edit one picture and it will change all the other pictuers.
+You can edit one picture and it will change all the other pictures.
 It works just like a tagging system but with folders.
 Why not soft links?
 We use hard links in this case so moving files will not break the soft links.
-Deleting a folder garentees nothing will break.
+Deleting a folder guarantees nothing will break.
 Hard links use slightly less space.

-#Intresting Facts
+#Interesting Facts
 ###Why are Hard Links not allowed for Directories and What Happens When We Try?
-First lest make a emply directory and use `ls` to see some details about it.
+First lets make a empty directory and use `ls` to see some details about it.
 ```
 $ mkdir test
 $ ls -la test